Paul Heckingbottom

-Paul Heckingbottom (born 17 July 1977) is an English football coach and former player who is currently manager of Championship side Sheffield United.
-Heckingbottom played as a defender for several English clubs, including Sunderland, Scarborough, Hartlepool United, Darlington, Norwich City, Bradford City, Sheffield Wednesday, Barnsley and Mansfield Town.
+Paul Heckingbottom (born 17 July 1977) is an English football coach and former player who is the manager of EFL Championship club Preston North End.

 After retiring as a player, Heckingbottom trained as a coach.
 He obtained a position with Barnsley's development squad and, after a successful spell as caretaker manager in which the club won promotion and the EFL Trophy, he was appointed manager in 2016.
 In February 2018 he moved to Leeds United, but he was sacked during the 2018 close season after 16 games in charge.
 Heckingbottom then managed Scottish Premiership club Hibernian, but was sacked in November 2019.
 In March 2021, he was appointed interim manager of Sheffield United until the end of the season.
-After returning to the U23's, he was appointed manager 25 November 2021, once again, on a four-a-and-half year deal following the sacking of Slaviša Jokanović.
+After returning to the U23s, he was appointed manager 25 November 2021, once again, on a four-a-and-half-year deal following the sacking of Slaviša Jokanović.
+After getting Sheffield United promoted from the Championship as runners-up in the 2022–23 season, he was sacked in December 2023 with the club bottom of the Premier League.
+In August 2024, he was appointed as manager of EFL Championship club Preston North End.

 Career

 Early career

 Heckingbottom was born in Barnsley and grew up in nearby Royston.
 As a child, he was a season-ticket holder at the town's football club, along with his grandfather.
 He started his football career at Manchester United as a trainee, but joined Sunderland in 1995 after failing to gain a professional contract.
 He had loan spells at Scarborough, Hartlepool United and Darlington, without featuring for Sunderland, before joining Darlington permanently in 1999.
 He made 126 appearances, scoring 6 goals, before catching the attention of First Division side Norwich City, who signed him in 2002 on a three-year contract.

-Heckingbottom made just 16 appearances for Norwich, including only 7 starts, resulting in him cancelling his contract with the club by mutual consent after one year.
+Heckingbottom made just 16 appearances for Norwich, including only 7 starts, resulting in him cancelling his contract with the club by mutual consent after just one year.
 He subsequently signed for Bradford City in July 2003, and was named their Player of the Year at the end of his first season.
 Bradford, however, were relegated to League One at the end of the 2003–04 season, and Heckingbottom left to join League One club Sheffield Wednesday during the close season.